 Self Employment Tax Lawyers in Union

-But, if you are self-employed in Union, New Jersey, you are accountable to pay both the employee and employer share of the employment tax.
-Basically, this means that the employment tax for self-employed individuals is double what it would be for regular employees.
+However, if you are self-employed in Union, Ohio, you are liable to pay both the employee and employer share of the employment tax.
+Effectively, this means that the employment tax for self-employed individuals is double what it would be for regular employees.